Stavanger/Sandnes

 Stavanger/Sandnes is the third largest urban area in Norway.
 It consists of the densely built-up areas in the municipalities of Stavanger, Sandnes, Sola, and Randaberg, most of which are located on the Stavanger Peninsula, its surrounding islands, and the mainland south of the peninsula.
 Stavanger/Sandnes is the central part of the Stavanger Region.

-On 1 January 2021, the 80.09 km2 urban area had a population of 229,911.
-This gives the urban area a population density of 2871 PD/km2.
+The 80.13 km2 urban area has a population (2025) of and a population density of 3016 PD/km2.
 The area has had a big growth in population, and is one of the fastest growing urban areas in Norway.
-It is expected that larger portions of Sola municipality will grow together with the urban area in the future.
+It is expected that larger portions of Sola Municipality will grow together with the urban area in the future.